aramadan0096/CredGen/MAINTENANCE.md

 Compiling Native Libraries
 --------------------------

-Cinecred depends on quite a lot of native libraries.
+CredGen depends on quite a lot of native libraries.
 Some of these automatically come with JAR dependencies, but others need to be rebuilt manually for each update, which means: